Ludevit/Ludevit.github.io/_posts/2023-09-18-helloWorld.md

 tags: [tech]
 ---

-This is my fist post to my blog on github pages.
+This is my first post to my blog on github pages.

 Here in this post i would like to give so thoughts on setting up github pages as well as Jekyll and Jekyll theme.